“Working to make Cygnet a better place to live, work and visit”

 As part of the Cygnet Association (Inc) you can be part of that discussion and help us and HVC better understand the needs and aspirations of our diverse community.
 While this diversity has sometimes created division and tensions in the past these differences can, and should, be seen as one of our real advantages.

 If you call Cygnet “Home” – whether your family has lived here for generations or you have only recently arrived – you can join us and be part of shaping the future of your home.
 You can have as little or as much involvement as you choose.
+Members are welcome to attend committee meetings.
+Non members by invitation of the Committee.

 Membership is only $5 / year